Polamrajusubbu/Automated-Email-Dispatch-Engine/README.md

 🚀 Overview

 This project is an Excel-based automation solution designed to send bulk emails using Microsoft Outlook.
-It enables dynamic email generation, attachment handling, and batch processing, significantly reducing manual effort in repetitive communication workflows.
+It enables dynamic email generation, attachment handling, file renaming and batch processing, significantly reducing manual effort in repetitive communication workflows.

 ---